Last updated on November 22nd, 2023 at 01:18 pm

 When printing early comics, pages were folded to size and then trimmed on three sides with a 3-knife cutter.
 The cover was printed on a coated or slick paper and then trimmed to size.
 The binding usually consisted of stitches or staples, similar to saddle stitch booklet printing, as most comics did not have enough pages to need a sturdier type of binding.

 As comic books grew more sophisticated and artists sought better use of color, publishers began replacing the spot method with the Ben-Day dot printing process (named after illustrator Benjamin Day).
 Ben-Day dot also applies the colored ink using small dots.
 However, the dots can be closely-spaced, widely-spaced, or overlapping.
 This made it easier to create secondary colors and shading to give images more depth.

 For example, widely-spaced Magenta Ben-Day dots were used to create pink.
 Pulp comic books used Ben-Day dots in the four process colors (cyan, magenta, yellow, and black) to create secondary colors such as green, purple, orange, and flesh tones.
-It also cost less to produce different color tones with Ben-Day dots.
+It also costs less to produce different color tones with Ben-Day dots.

 To apply the Ben-Day dots to comic book drawings, illustrators used transparent overlay sheets with different dot sizes and distributions.
 They cut the overlay material into shapes that fit the areas needing color or background and rubbed the shapes onto the drawing with a burnisher.
 The area overlaid with Ben-Day dots provided tonal shading for the printing plate.
 Ben-Day dots served as the preferred comic book printing method for decades – until something better came along.